DevErika/empower-phrases-app/README.md

 ---

+## 📝 About this fork

+This version is maintained for deployment and sharing purposes only.
+No changes will be pushed to the team repo. ❤️

+---

 ## ✨ What is this?

 This is a fully responsive web app where users can create, edit, and delete empowering phrases — each tied to an author and optionally an image.